 Talk about a win-win.

-For example, Tara from The Happy Artist Studio sells dozens of individual art courses.
-Aspiring artists can also join her membership community to access all of her courses for a flat monthly rate.
-This allows her customers to explore her products on their own time.
+For example, Adrian from Despegue Musical sells over a dozen individual courses.
+Aspiring musicians can also join his membership community to access all of his courses and materials for a flat yearly rate.
+This allows his customers to explore his products on their own time.

 Need a platform to sell your products?
-Sign up for a Podia demo to learn about our all-in-one features for creators.
+Sign up for a free Podia account to discover our all-in-one features for creators.

 #4: Let your fans support your creative work.
 You can configure your paid membership community so fans get behind-the-scenes updates and fun interactions with you in exchange for their monthly subscription.